rapala61/installfest/readme.md

    and then open the Preferences pane (`⌘-,`), choose Profiles, and then import the profile "Tomorrow Night.terminal" from the Desktop by clicking on the gear symbol at the bottom of the list of themes and choosing `Import...`.
+   Then set that profile to the default by clicking on it and choosing "Default."
+When you open a new terminal window it should have a black background.
 3. **Sublime Text**: open the terminal as above, and then open Sublime Text by typing `subl .` Make sure that Sublime Text opens.
 4. **Slack**: ensure that you can open Slack (`⌘-Space`, and type `sla`) and communicate with your classmates!
+5. **Files**: in your terminal, type `cd ~/code`.
+You should now have a directory here where you can store all of your programming projects!
+When you then type `ls` to list the contents of that directory, you should see a directory named `wdi` — this is where you can store all of your class work.